 Shubu Mukherjee, Chief SoC Architect, SiFive—January 13, 2020

-Domain-specific accelerators (DSAs) are becoming increasingly common in systems-on-chip (SoCs).
+This is the first in a series of blogs about Domain-specific accelerators (DSAs), which are becoming increasingly common in systems-on-chip (SoCs).
 A DSA provides higher performance per watt than a general-purpose processor by optimizing the specialized function it implements.
 Examples of DSAs include compression/decompression units, random number generators and network packet processors.
 A DSA is typically connected to the core complex using a standard IO interconnect, such as an AXI bus.

 Unfortunately, data transfers between DSAs and the core complex, which are often critical, can be inefficient in traditional SoCs.
 Figure 1 shows that the datapath between a DSA and core complex in a traditional SoC traverses multiple interconnects and bridges.
 This increases the latency between the cores and a DSA to 100s of cycles.
 Consequently, this makes it difficult to have fine-grain interaction between cores and a DSA.